 Management's Role.
 Our management plays a significant role in our executive compensation process including developing the terms of our executive officers' employment agreements and employment letters, evaluating executive performance and recommending base salary increases, performance factors for annual incentive compensation and long-term incentive compensation for the named executive officers other than our CEO.
 Our CEO works with the Committee to establish the agenda for Committee meetings, and management prepares and distributes meeting information to Committee members.
-Our CEO also participates in Committee meetings at the Committee's request to provide background information regarding our strategic objectives, his evaluation of the performance of the senior executives and compensation, which is the exclusive responsibility of the Committee, and is not present when decisions regarding his compensation are made.
+Our CEO also participates in Committee meetings at the Committee's request to provide background information regarding our strategic objectives, his evaluation of the performance of the senior executives and compensation recommendations for senior executives other than himself.
+Our CEO is not involved in setting his own compensation, which is the exclusive responsibility of the Committee, and is not present when decisions regarding his compensation are made.